top of page

 What are your hours?

-My hours are 9 am - 5 pm on Tuesdays, Wednesdays, and Thursdays.
-My hours on Mondays are 9 am - 11 am.
+My hours are 9 am - 5 pm on Tuesdays and Wednesdays, and 1 pm - 5 pm on Thursdays for Spring 2025. â€‹

 What is your cancellation policy?